 Cold E-mail website owners inform them of linking opportunities in their existing content.
 Ask them if they are willing to link back to your posts.

 Note: Ensure you find websites related to your Niche to avoid spam penalties from Google.

 Guest posting is a process by which an author of one blog writes and publishes content on an external blog.

 As a guest poster, you publish content on sites other than yours.
-This way, you can gain backlinks that point to your site, and Backlinks = Domain Authority.
+This way, you can gain backlinks to your site, and Backlinks = Domain Authority.

 Navigate the website you wish to write for and search whether the opportunity is available.
 You can also perform a google search by simply using the terms below;

 Replace the words Niche with the actual name of your Niche, like Tech.
 That way, you will find guest posting opportunities.
 Make sure to read the rules and regulations before you proceed to E-mail the site owners.